Specification

 Validation Strategies

-Path Existence: Verify required connections existsuppress_errors=True
+Path Existence: Verify required connections existsuppress_errors=True for path identification

 path.matches() API Reference